Symons Valley, Calgary

 Symons Valley is the residential area in the northwest quadrant of Calgary, Alberta, Canada that comprises numerous neighbourhoods.
 It is bounded by the city's boundary with Rocky View County to the north, Stoney Trail to the south, and Sarcee Trail to the west.
 It is bisected by Symons Valley Road, which becomes Highway 772.

-It is represented in the Calgary City Council by Ward 2 and 3 Alderman Joe Magliocca and Jim Stevenson.
+It is represented in the Calgary City Council by Ward 2 and 3 Councillor Jennifer Wyness and Jasmine Mian.